Season 3, Episode 4

 Michael Kithcart:

 I, Yes, I think you've covered a lot in that.
 And I just wondered, too, like taking that approach?
-How does that set the companies that you work with, apart from others, especially as there's this shortage for talent right now?
-And a competitiveness for talent?
+How does that set the companies that you work with, apart from others, especially as there's this shortage of talent right now?
+And competitiveness for talent?

 Susan Rylance: